ninjamida/ifs-jacker/Readme.txt

 connecting two IFSes, optionally with a (always-on) 24V or 5V power header that can be used to connect a couple of rear-panel fans.
 The provided config.ini is preconfigured for this build.
 You will need to be able to crimp cables in order to use this design; soldering is not required.
+If you are using this build, the included config.ini file is already set up for it.

 https://www.printables.com/model/1644745-ifs-jacker